Schezwan Paneer Paratha Recipe

 Make The Dough

-In a large mixing bowl, mix together 2 cups whole wheat flour, ½ teaspoon salt, and 1 teaspoon vegetable oil.
+Step 1: In a large mixing bowl, combine 2 cups whole-wheat flour, ยฝ teaspoon salt, and 1 teaspoon oil.

 Flour, salt and oil added to a bowl.

-Add water (approx ½ cup) little by little and knead to make a soft dough.
+Step 2: Add water (approx ยฝ cup) little by little and knead to make a soft dough.
 The dough should be slightly tighter than the roti dough.

 The exact amount of water required to knead the dough depends on the quality of the flour.
 The best way is to keep adding little by little until the dough comes together.